statsig-io/docs/docs/metrics/create.md

 ---
-title: Creating Metrics
+title: Creating Custom Metrics
-sidebar_label: Creating Metrics
+sidebar_label: Creating Custom Metrics
-slug: /metrics/create
+slug: /metrics/metrics-201/create
 ---

-## Custom Metrics

 To create custom metrics, navigate to **Metrics** from the left-hand navigation panel, then to the **Metrics Catalog** tab.
 Tap on the **Create** button.